 Eligible activities for reimbursement under the Variable Rate Mapping BMP are one-time consulting services and associated costs for the purposes of creating zone maps for variable rate fertilizer and variable rate irrigation application on fields that have not previously been mapped.
 All invoices for eligible expenses must be dated April 1, 2018, or later.

 - Soil sampling or soil conductivity testing, if not done as part of a consulting service for the purpose of creating zone maps for variable rate fertilizer or variable rate irrigation application;

 - New or used equipment;

 - Equipment modifications;

 - Hardware or software related to yield mapping or data capture for the purpose of creating zone maps;

 - In-kind labour.

-For more information on available CAP programs, contact an Agriculture Programs Specialist at a Ministry of Agriculture Regional Office near you or call the Agriculture Knowledge Centre at 1-866-457-2377.
+For more information on this BMP and other available Canadian Agricultural Partnership programs, contact an agriculture programs specialist at a regional office near you or call the Agriculture Knowledge Centre at 1-866-457-2377.